Growing Sustainably

 GHG emissions per unit of GDP

-According to the latest government data available, Canada’s greenhouse gas emissions were 670 megatonnes of carbon dioxide equivalent in 2021, down 53 megatonnes from 2019 levels.
+In 2021, Canada pledged to reduce its 2005 GHG emissions by 40‑45 per cent by 2030 under the Paris Agreement.
+According to the latest government data available, Canada’s greenhouse gas emissions were 694 megatonnes of carbon dioxide equivalent in 2023, down 6 megatonnes from a year earlier and a drop of more than 50 megatonnes from 2019.

 Source: World Bank